ChrisPhilippeHemingway/obsidian-quizium/README.md

 - **Quiz History**: Review your past quiz results and track improvement over time
 - **Topic-Based Quizzes**: Focus on specific subjects or test across all topics

+### 💎 Learning Streaks
+- **Daily Motivation**: Track consecutive days of study activity
+- **Automatic Tracking**: Streaks update when you complete quizzes or rate flashcards
+- **Highest Record**: Keep track of your longest learning streak ever achieved
+- **Visual Display**: See your current streak and personal best on the main screen

 ## 📝 How to Format Questions

 Quizium automatically detects questions in your notes when they're tagged with monitored hashtags.
 Here's how to format different types of questions: